 • Evening classes, etc.

-• Corporate or community groups to volunteer to clean and paint
+• Corporate or community groups to volunteer to clean and help us move

 • Gardeners/landscape artists to help create a beautiful outdoor space